Grading and Time Management

 Consider anonymous grading.
 Have your students label their assignments and exams with their SIDs and not their names.

 Set up a grading technology tool like bCourses or Gradescope.
 Tips for using Gradescope can be found below.

 Grade while you are in a good mood.

 Grade with company!
 In addition to being more fun, the other GSIs are a resource for grading questions.
 Also, if you are grading a large lecture course, it can streamline the grading consistency checks.
 To ensure consistency, exchange a few papers in each score range with the other GSIs, and grade them independently.
 Compare the scores and take corrective action if necessary.

 Time yourself.
-Try to limit how long you spend grading each assignment (e.g., I want to grade on average 20 problems per hour).
+Try to limit how long you spend grading each assignment (e.g., I want to grade on average 20 problems per hour or, I want to spend at most 15 minutes per essay).
 If you find yourself puzzling over a particular paper, set the paper aside to grade last, when your sense of all of the students’ work has been fully developed.

-If the assignment has disjointed parts, grade each part separately (e.g., if an assignment consists of three problems, grade the first problem for the entire class before you proceed to grading the second problem, etc.).
-This will help you grade consistently as well as efficiently.
+If the assignment has disjoint parts, grade each part separately (e.g., if an assignment consists of three problems, grade the first problem for the entire class before you proceed to grading the second problem, etc.).

 Sort the assignments into stacks as you grade (one stack for each grade).
 When you are done, check through each stack for consistency.
 Once you are satisfied, mark the assignments with the scores.